 In addition to evangelism the church began a discipleship program called MasterLife.
-There were training sessions in various home groups of 8-10 people who used the material designed by Dr. Avery T. Willis.
-Dr. Willis and his wife served as missionaries for 14 years with the International Mission Board in Indonesia.
+There were training sessions in various home groups of ten to twelve people who used the material designed by Dr. Avery T. Willis.
+Dr. Willis and his wife served as missionaries for fourteen years with the International Mission Board in Indonesia.
 They returned in the late 1970’s to work for the Sunday School Board (now LifeWay Christian Resources).
-He developed the MasterLife material which was translated into 50 languages and used in 100 countries.
+He developed the MasterLife material which was translated into fifty languages and used in one hundred countries.
 The same material is being used today for the glory of God.

 Later in the evening I was able to give testimony at our MasterLife group when the Master takes control of your life, the results will bring glory to Him alone.
 He will bring life to those who are spiritually dead and light into the lives of all who are in darkness.

 Its another great piece, I too am a master Lifer student later teacher.
 What a wonderful time for me and Myra.
 Thanks for reminding me of those times.
 Those times become solidified in ones life and they are not forced out they are out as a part of who you are.
 Thank you again for this great testimony.
 John

 What great and comprehensive discipleship material.
 It required serious commitment of time and study and today’s materials lack the depth and thoroughness of MasterLife.
 Your life Brother John, is a reflection of the Master’s work in you.
 Let’s press on to the goal!